One UI 6 Update

 • Privacy Department Improvement: The Android 14 is not as good as the Android 13 regarding privacy, as minimal changes exist.
 The search giant added a block to older Android applications with the update.
 The old apps and games will not be able to get installed on the device coming out-of-the-box Android 14.
 There are also changes and tweaks to the Security and Privacy section.

-• Applications installed without notice: With the help of Android 14, the system will make a list of the applications downloaded in the background without any prior permission, and afterwards, you can uninstall them according to your preference.
+• Applications installed without notice: With the help of Android 14, the system will make a list of the applications downloaded in the background without any prior permission, and afterward, you can uninstall them according to your preference.

 • Predictive back gesture: With the help of the feature, you will get a preview of what will happen when you swipe back.

-• Google fast pair: With Android 14, the company has made its quick pairing option available.
+• Google Fast Pair: With Android 14, the company has made its quick pairing option available.
 You will be able to access the option in Settings > Connection Preferences.

 • Hearing devices option for physically challenged people: Android 14 brings a new section and settings menu for the hearing devices associated with the respective people.
 The option will let you pair hearing aid devices.